nikfrank/react-ulpan/README.md

     - checking the answer
   - step1: rendering repeated exercises from a Dealer Component
     - using stub data for multiple exercises
+    - using a callback prop to trigger advancement
     - mocking onResult network behaviour
   - step2: build an view level component to load exercsises and save results
     - mocking our entire api in a well organized network layer